acarolcolombo/website/stories/delayed-flight.md

 “Such a smart move, using a similar name to organise a scam like this.
 You almost got away from it.”
 Lucas finally said “Marina is innocent.
 I arranged everything for this trip.
 Please let her go.”
-Marina started sobbing “Lucas, what have you done?”
+Marina started sobbing “Lucas, what have you done?”.

 _**Lyrics:** Power of Two by Indigo Girls._